millanek/SommerTremboEtAl/evaluatingPredictions/README.md

 ## Goals

-* Preprocessing the gene expression data

-* Association of gene expression with exploratory behavior

-* Gene Ontology analysis of genes whose expression in the adult brain is associated with exploratory behavior

-* Comparing association of behavior to gene expression with association of behavior to genotypes (Fig. 2B)
+* Compare the accuracy of continuous Neural Network-based predictions of exploratory tendency against real empirical measurements

+* Comparing simple binary predictions based on the top SNP against real empirical measurements

 ## Usage

-All the analyses are documented in R script `expression_eWAS.R`.
+All the analyses are documented in R script `EvaluatePredictions.R`.